coder/docs/setup/updating.md

     ```

     The ingress may attach to a new public IP address; if this happens, you must
-    update the host and Dev URL IP addresses in your DNS provider.
+    update the host and Dev URL IP addresses with your DNS provider.